-The CCGs are working with the local council, the local police and other partners to look at anti-social behaviour issues to try and resolve them together.
+The CCGs are working with the local councils, the local police and other partners to look at anti-social behaviour issues to try and resolve them together.

 The Community Trigger is part of the Anti-Social Behaviour, Crime and Policing Act 2014 where victims of anti-social behaviour or their representatives can request a review of how their complaint has been dealt with.